Public Pier — No Fishing License Required

 One day while checking out the new and improved waterfront area in Richmond, I ran across the Barbara and Jay Vincent Park—and this small pier.
 At least it’s a wannabe-pier since it sits over water and pilings.
-Unfortunately it’s not a designated public pier so you’ll need a license but it’s a beautiful setting and a great place to bring the kids.
+It’s a beautiful setting and a great place to bring the kids.

 Environment.
 The Barbara and Jay Vincent Park is located at the end of Peninsula Drive in Richmond while the pier itself sits at the end of the park near the entrance to Richmond’s Marina Bay.